-The proprietary %XPOFWARN command controls the power off warnings from the modem. v2.0.x
+The Nordic-proprietary %XPOFWARN command controls the power off warnings from the modem.
+The command is supported by nRF9160 SIxA B1A. v1.1.x23 v1.2.x21 v1.3.x

 %XPOFWARN is based on voltage level detection without any delay.
 When this warning has been sent once, it needs to be enabled again by sending AT%XPOFWARN=1, <voltage>.